Many object labels in museums do not tell the full story.

 Claire Simmons, Engagement Officer - Young People & Stacey Olika Project Assistant - Uncomfortable Truths

 Podcast Producers – Samuel Zubair, William Taylor, Ade Sowemimo, Elle Puteri, Pierre Niyongira, Yasmin Warsame, Sipho Ledwaba-Chapman, Caine Tayo Lewin-Turner, Donnell Asare & Vanessa Wilson.
 Logo Design by Praise King Iornongu.
 Illustrations by Susannah Gilmore.
-With contributions from Lisa Graves, Curator - World Cultures.
+With contributions from Lisa Graves, Curator - World Cultures and Fiona Russell - Designer.

 We’re looking to face up to the legacy of dominant cultural and colonial practices and perspectives inherited from the past.
 We need to address the histories of objects that were collected in a different context and position them in the present for contemporary audiences.